 As we all know, the coronavirus pandemic has affected gatherings and travel around the world.
 Most global and Australian Mayflower Society events have been cancelled or postponed, including the General Mayflower Society's triennial congress in the US and many of the 400th anniversary celebrations in the UK.
-In Australia, our Annual General Meeting will now be held via ZOOM on 19 November 2020 due to ongoing border restrictions.
+In Australia, we are holding meetings and our First Anniversary get together via ZOOM due to ongoing border restrictions.

 Help us keep the Mayflower story alive for future generations